visforvali/eng201-oer/_pages/assignments.md

 The sections you'll use to organize your paper, and the drafts/units in which you'll work on each section, are as follows:

-- Draft 1 - Research Introduction (Unit 1)
+- Drafts 1-2 - Research Introduction (Unit 1)
-- Draft 2 - Literature Review (Unit 2)
+- Drafts 3-4 - Literature Review (Unit 2)
-- Draft 3 - Discussion, i.e. your primary research data from interviews or vlog analysis (Unit 3)
+- Drafts 4-5 - Discussion, i.e. your primary research data from interviews or vlog analysis, and Conclusion (Unit 3),
-- Draft 4 - Conclusion (Unit 3)
-- Draft 5 - Works Cited (Unit 3)
+- Final Draft - Works Cited (Unit 3)

 As you draft, you'll add each section to the same document.
 The final draft will include each of these sections, with these subheadings, in the order listed above.

-### Unit 1: Introducing Your Study
+## Unit 1: Introducing Your Study

 **Length**: ~300 words